 Ransomware Preparedness Service

 Ransomware attacks have continued to rise year on year, and it is estimated an attack occurs every 11 seconds, according to Cybersecurity Ventures.
 The threat of a ransomware attack is a high priority concern for both business and security leaders who are seeking assurance that their organizations have the appropriate controls to detect, respond and recover from a ransomware incident.
-Trustwave’s Ransomware Preparedness service, unlike many offerings in the market today, doesn’t focus on singular aspects of a client’s security defense but looks at all critical lines of defense
+Trustwave’s Ransomware Preparedness service, unlike many offerings in the market today, doesn’t focus on singular aspects of a client’s security defence but looks at all critical lines of defence

-The Mark of a Successful Ransomware Response
+Successful Ransomware Response

 It is all about the speed of detection and speed of response.
 The faster an organization can mitigate an incident, the better.
 Organizations that partner with managed security service providers can ensure there are always eyes on the environment.
 Adversaries can attack any system at any time of day.